 And from that fateful day, we have never been the same.

 We have learned much about Josh since his death.
 In the family, as the youngest, he was the beloved "baby".
 He had an especially close relationship with his next older sister as they were only nineteen months apart.
 She created a slide show in his memory.

 Almost 1,500 people came to the memorial service.
 Our friends and family came from all over the country, but most of the attendees were kids from his two high schools.
 Like us, they were shell-shocked.
 None of his close friends, even his girlfriend at the time, saw this coming.
 The outpouring of love, support, comfort and prayers from everyone but especially his friends was overwhelming.
 I wrote a post dedicated to this group of young people as a "thank you".
 He was a much loved kid - more than we or he ever knew.
 He had everything - or so it seemed.

 How could this happen?
 To him?
 To us?

 This is THE unanswerable question.
 His note was very short - two lines and did not indicate anything of substance.
 Even if it did, I would probably still not understand.
 Perhaps he did not even know why.
 Maybe he just got into a deep, dark place and saw only way out.

 As his mother, I cannot even begin to express the heartache, sorrow, grief, guilt and anguish that can still consume me.
 So this blog is also a record of my "grief journey".
 My thoughts, feelings, as well as actions such as how we handled the first Christmas without him and how we celebrated his eighteenth birthday, what we did for the dreaded one year death anniversary and the running of a half and full marathon to raise money for his fund.
-The list of books that I have been reading to help me cope.
+The list of some books that I have been reading to help me cope.
 Click here for a full list.

 In short, the writing on this blog has probably saved me.
 Helping me to face and feel the grief and then write it down.